Brazil police raid Rio governor's residences amid COVID-19 probe

 In a statement, Witzel said he was innocent, and accused Bolsonaro of “interference” in the probe.
 He said he was “surprised and outraged” to see social media posts that suggested the president’s allies in Congress had prior knowledge of the operation, suggesting leaks and the “construction” of a false narrative against him.

-The latest in a long line of Rio state governors to be snared in corruption probes, Witzel is a former ally-turned-foe of Bolsonaro.
+The latest in a long line of Rio state governors to be snared in corruption probes, Witzel is a former-ally-turned-foe of Bolsonaro.
 The two have clashed in recent weeks over how to tackle the pandemic, and Bolsonaro views the former judge as a re-election rival.

 The probe into Witzel also comes just weeks after Bolsonaro changed the top official at the federal police amid an ugly political scrap with former Justice Minister Sergio Moro.
 A popular graft-fighting crusader, Moro resigned after accusing the president of trying to install his pick as the top Rio cop in order to protect his family from investigations.